|Style||Fully Escorted & Guided

 Enjoy a picnic lunch by the riverbank or in the longhouse, depending on water conditions.
 Time permitting, enjoy a short walk trek through the jungle around the longhouse before returning to Batang Ai.
 Breakfast & lunch provided.

 Day 7: Borneo/Thailand.
 After breakfast, depart for Kuching, stopping for lunch at a charming roadside town.
 Later today, transfer to the Kuching Airport for your flight to Thailand.
 Following customs formalities, meet our representatives and transfer to your centrally located hotel in the heart of Bangkok, Thailand's bustling capital city.
-Accommodations: Rembrandt Hotel.
+Accommodations: Royal Orchid Sheraton.
 Breakfast & lunch provided.

 Continue to Wat Arun, the magnificent temple of Dawn with its 79-meter pagoda or 'prang,' built in Khmer style.
 After an included lunch, continue to Wat Po, founded in the 17th century and the oldest temple in Bangkok.
 This temple is also home to the amazing Reclining Buddha, one of the largest in the world, whose face depicts the attainment of Nirvana and whose feet are inlaid with mother-of-pearl.